 EE 304.
 Internet of Things

 - This course is aimed at educating lighting practitioners about the current state of the IoT and the potential role of networked lighting control.

 EE 305.
 Lighting Control Protocols

 - EE305: Lighting Control Protocols surveys available protocols, how they work in a lighting control system, and specification considerations.

 DLC Advanced Lighting Control Systems (ALCS) Training Program

-This course is typically held in-person, but due to COVID-19 we have adapted the course to a virtual format.
+This course is held in-person, but due to COVID-19 the course may also be held virtually.
 Watch this video to get a better understanding of how the entire course is run virtually or watch this shorter 15 minute video to see how the “hands-on” portion works in a virtual format.